humanwhocodes/humanwhocodes.com/src/pages/_posts/2014-04-29-creating-type-safe-properties-with-ecmascript-6-proxies.md

         age: 16
     };

-In this code, it&#8217;s easy to see that `name` should hold a string and `age` should hold a number.
-You wouldn&#8217;t expect these properties to hold other types of data for as long as the object is used.
-Using proxies, it&#8217;s possible to use this information to ensure that new values assigned to these properties are of the same type.
+In this code, it's easy to see that `name` should hold a string and `age` should hold a number.
+You wouldn't expect these properties to hold other types of data for as long as the object is used.
+Using proxies, it's possible to use this information to ensure that new values assigned to these properties are of the same type.

 Since assignment is the operation to worry about (that is, assigning a new value to a property), you need to use the proxy `set` trap.
 The `set` trap gets called whenever a property value is set and receives four arguments: the target of the operation, the property name, the new value, and the receiver object.
 The target and the receiver are always the same (as best I can tell).
-In order to protect properties from having incorrect values, simply evaluate the current value against the new value and throw an error if they don&#8217;t match:
+In order to protect properties from having incorrect values, simply evaluate the current value against the new value and throw an error if they don't match:

     function createTypeSafeObject(object) {